Thursday, February 23, 2012

 Last Thoughts on Guatemala

 I've tried to write this final blog post a few times.
 "What I Won't Miss About Guatemala" was my first attempt, which was intended on being the first of a two part series that would have ended in a sentimental post-service reflection titled something to the tune of "What I Definitely Miss About Guatemala."
 The things I won't miss list turned into a pages long venting of frustrations which, while funny when shared with a few close Peace Corps friends, would have been misunderstood and frankly insensitive to the people and actual complexities that make this place what it is.
 Another attempt started off pretty solid but quickly transformed into a quagmire of unorganized free-associative thought that read like the end of a bad amphetamine-induced Kerouac writing binge.
 I have been completely unable to collect my thoughts, perhaps because there are so many.
 Tomorrow marks three months since I closed my service, and today I hopped on my last bus from Xela back to the tourist hub of Antigua in preparation to leave behind "The Land of Eternal Spring" for at least a long while.
 As the mountainsides and trees glided past my window, I was inspired by something my good friend, Stephen Oliver, wrote.
 To paraphrase, he talked about the Guatemala he got to know in his service, and how its so different and so much deeper than it seems.
 While you can look up and see wondrous monuments and ruins, look down and see the trash, poverty, and violence, it takes a real vision (or a couple of years in Peace Corps) to see what's in the middle.
 When you finally see beneath the surface, it's...
-Well, to steal from Bob Dylan, it's like being in the Grand Canyon at sundown.
+Well, to steal from Bob Dylan, it's like what you find "in the Grand Canyon at sundown".
 On the bus today thinking about the middle, my thoughts poured out of me, and I want to share my last thoughts on Guatemala here:

 The highways are littered with garbage.